TheKnightWhoSaidNI/somelittlescripts/README.md

     it creates the full path to file and authenticates if needed

-    what to modify if you want to use it: at the top of the script you can specify your editor to be used, and your authenticator (defaults are neovim and doas)
+    what to modify if you want to use it: at the top of the script you can specify your editor to be used, your authenticator, and the path to dirtouch, that you made executable (defaults are neovim doas, and simply dirtouch)

     plans: autodetect filetype and use an editor according to that